Themes

 The Slipstream

 A curious thing happens when the idea feels right, problems arise but so do solutions.
-Things starts to become obvious.
+Things starts to become obvious – Jason Fried

-Jason Fried says that 'good ideas have a slipstream'.
+Jason says that 'good ideas have a slipstream' and thats what this stage felt like.

 Spec & Batching